ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 Just choose whatever flavor you prefer.

-Now, you can go to your main `gruntfile` and log current config:
+Now, we can go to main `gruntfile` and log current config:

 ``` js
 module.exports = function (grunt) {